 Amish Holidays

-In anticipation of February 14th, I passed this question along to John Stoltzfus: Do Amish people do anything for Valentine’s Day?
-What are some ways they observe the day?
-John’s response hints at differing attitudes about Valentine’s.
-The usual caveat about Amish being different in different places applies: Valentine’s Day is a special day for our family, however in the last 10 years even the…
+An Amish Man on Valentine’s Day In anticipation of February 14th, I passed this question along to John Stoltzfus, an Amish husband and father of five living in a Pennsylvania community: Do Amish people do anything for Valentine’s Day?
+How do they observe the day?
+John’s response hints at differing attitudes about Valentine’s Day.
+The usual caveat about Amish customs being different in different places…

 Do Amish exchange Christmas cards?